Little Thetford: Medieval

 Little Thetford means little public or people's ford—Old English lȳtel Thiutforda (c.
 972) and Litelt [sic] (1086)—compare with Thetford, Norfolk—Old English Thēodford (late 9th century) and Tedfort (1086).
 The online Domesday Book records the settlement under the name Litelt [sic].
 The first written evidence that Ely Abbey had inherited the Little Thetford lands was in the 12th-century chronicle, Liber Eliensis.
 The will of Ælfwaru (d.
 1007), an Anglo-Saxon noblewoman, granted estates in Cambridgeshire and Norfolk to the Abbey, which included "... that land at Thetford and fisheries around those marshes".
 In 1110, Hervey le Breton, Bishop of Ely, granted the manor to William Brito, his Archdeacon and also his nephew.
 Chapel Hill in the village, near the river, commemorates the site of Harrimere Chapel, used since 1381.
 Some of the stone from this chapel, dismantled in 1571, was used in the building of St George's Church.
 By 1539, the Little Thetford manor and its estates contained arable land, pasture, gardens, and orchards.
 In the mid-16th century, the antiquary William Bowyer owned the farm.

 There was once a medieval windmill in Thetford Field, west of the main built up area of the village.
 This may have been the site of the look-out tower that village legend says had been used during the Norman Conquest by Hereward the Wake's defence of the Isle of Ely; a deserted settlement at this location may once have been the centre of the village.
 The stump of a late medieval (roughly 1540–1900 AD) windmill in the present centre of the village was converted into a house.
 The site of this mill is where the Roundhouse still stands.
 The Harrimere windmill was on the east bank of the River Great Ouse at Barway.
 The chain ferry linked Barway with Little Thetford.

 Modern

-The apothecary and botanist William Sole (June 1741 February 1802) was born in Little Thetford and educated at King's School, Ely.
+The apothecary and botanist William Sole was born in Little Thetford in 1741 and educated at King's School, Ely.
 Sole was apprenticed to Robert Cory of Cambridge for five years; he followed this by setting up a solo apothecary practice in Bath and later a practice in partnership with Thomas West.
-Sole published Menthae Britannicae; he was one of the first elected associates of the Linnean Society of London and Sprengel named a plant species Solea (now Viola) after him.
+Sole published Menthae Britannicae; he was one of the first elected associates of the Linnean Society of London, and Sprengel named the plant species Solea (now Viola) after him.